 - Heat a small pan over medium heat.

-- Wash and chop tomatoes, wash and slice jalapeños and peel and slice avocado.
-Wash and finely chop coriander.
+Wash and chop tomatoes and jalapeños.
+Peel and slice avocado.
+Wash and finely chop cilantro.

-- Heat tortillas in the pan about 30 seconds per side.
+Heat tortillas in the pan for about 30 seconds per side.

-- Assemble tacos by spooning 1-2 tbsp. of beans onto one tortilla, topping with chopped tomatoes, sliced avocado, sliced jalapeño, corn, and coriander.
+Assemble the tacos by spooning 1-2 tbsp. of beans onto one tortilla, topping with chopped tomatoes, sliced avocado, sliced jalapeño, corn, and cilantro.